In the News

 VLLA 2019 Book Study

-The Virtual Learning Leadership Alliance is pleased to announce this year’s Book Study starting March 3.
+The Virtual Learning Leadership Alliance is pleased to announce this spring’s Book Study starting March 3.

 March 3 – March 9, 2019

 Welcome to the digital collaborative space!
-This week will focus of outlining the schedule and answering any questions you may have.
+This week will focus on outlining the schedule and answering any questions you may have.

 March 10 – March 16, 2019